David Allon is a 2014 graduate of Ashton’s Immigration Consultant Diploma (IMCD) Program.

 Despite being familiar with Montreal, David decided to complete his immigration program in Vancouver.
 “I knew Vancouver was a big hub for immigrants, so I wanted to establish some connections in this city.”
 David decided on Ashton College after several of his professional connections recommended the full-time IMCD program.

 “I was told that it was an accelerated program and I thought that it would be the quickest way for me to gain the knowledge I needed to start working in the field.”

 David enrolled in the in-class program format in June 2014, and immersed himself in program modules like Refugee Classes, Client Representation, and Professional Practice Management.
-“My favourite module was IMCD 08 [Immigration Consulting Research and Application], taught by Francis [Ng].
-He has so much industry experience, and is so open with students about the ins and outs of the industry; he doesn’t view students as his future competition and is always willing to help and to answer questions, even after you have left his class.”
+“My favourite module was IMCD 08 [Immigration Consulting Research and Application].
+The instructor had so much industry experience, and was so open with students about the ins and outs of the industry; he didn’t view students as his future competition and was always willing to help and to answer questions, even after you have left his class.”
 As a Canadian immigrant and an aspiring RCIC, David also enjoyed the multicultural composition of his class.